 1000 Years old Temples in India

 The Kailasanatha temple (Cave 16) is one of the 32 cave temples and monasteries are known collectively as the Ellora Caves.
-The Kailasa temple lacks a dedicatory inscription, but there is no doubt that it was commissioned by a Rashtrakuta ruler.
-The Primary deity of the ancient temple is Kailashanatha (Shiva).
-There are five detached shrines in the temple premises; three of these are dedicated to the river goddesses: Ganga, Yamuna, and Saraswati.
+The Kailasa temple lacks a dedicatory inscription, but there is no doubt that a Rashtrakuta ruler commissioned it.
+The primary deity of the ancient temple is Kailashanatha (Shiva).
+There are five separate shrines in the temple premises; three are dedicated to the river goddesses: Ganga, Yamuna, and Saraswati.

 2. Adi Kumbeswarar Temple – Kumbakonam

-Shiva is worshiped as Adi Kumbeswarar and is represented by the lingam.
+Shiva is worshiped as Adi Kumbeswarar and is represented by the Lingam.
 His consort Parvati is depicted as Mangalambigai Amman.
 The presiding deity is revered in the 7th century Tamil Saiva canonical work, the Tevaram, written by Tamil saint poets known as the Nayanmars and classified as Paadal Petra Sthalam.